 HBF Customer Satisfaction Survey

 HBF’s national survey of house builders was launched in 2005 in response to recommendations in the Barker Review of housing of 2004.
-It is a self-completion census completed by the purchasers of new build homes.The latest survey results were published at the beginning of March 2015.
-They are the tenth set of survey results and covers the 12 months from October 2013 to September 2014.
+It is a self-completion census completed by the purchasers of new build homes.The latest survey results were published at the beginning of March 2017.
+They are the twelfth set of survey results and covers the 12 months from October 2015 to September 2016.

-The independently verified survey of 38,074 new home buyers reveals that 86 per cent are very or fairly satisfied with the quality of their new home and the same number would recommend their builder to a friend, results from the latest industry customer satisfaction survey show.
+The overwhelming majority of new home buyers are happy with their new home and would recommend their builder to a friend, results from the latest industry customer satisfaction survey show.

 The survey is undertaken, and the results analysed, by the NHBC.